Custody, Court Orders, and Requests for Records (September 2018 School Leader Update)

 Juvenile Court Orders.
 Juvenile court orders may change frequently, and may change the authority of biological or adoptive parents to make educational decisions.
-If questions arise, contact the local DHS office for additional information or clarification.
+If questions arise, contact the local office of the Department of Human Services for additional information or clarification.

 Domestic Abuse Protective Orders.
 Courts frequently issue domestic abuse no-contact orders on a temporary basis.
 Those orders frequently grant custody of minor children to the protected party, and prohibit the abuser from having any contact with the children.
 See Iowa Code section 236.5.
 Unless the order otherwise specifies, consider the protected party as the only party who can make educational decisions for the child, until the order is modified or expires.
 Sometimes, courts issue domestic abuse protective orders as part of a divorce case.
 In those cases, the domestic abuse protective order will not discuss custody but will refer to other orders in the case, which should be consulted.